ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 ### Perflogs

-- Perflogs are output in `perflogs/<system>/<partition>`
-- By default a lot of information is printed.
+The output from performance tests is written in perflogs.
+They are csv files that are appended each time a test is ran.
+By default the perflogs are output in `perflogs/<system>/<partition>`.
+By default a lot of information about the test is stored.
 This can be customized in the configuration file.
-More on this later.
-- By default not much information about build step, has to be linked back to build environment
+By default there is not much information about build step, but ReFrame will provide a link back to build environment.
+A more verbose report is written in `.reframe/reports/`, you can use the `--report-file` option to direct the report to a different file.

-- See `.reframe/reports/` or use `--report-file`
+`excalibur-tests` provides tools to read and process the perflogs.
+See the [Next Tutorial](../archer2_tutorial) for details.

 ----